-(a) for employees who seek election in a municipal, provincial or federal election, for a maximum period of 90 days;

-(b) for employees selected for a full-time position with the Union or any body to which the Union is affiliated for a period of one year;

-(c) for employees elected for a full-time position of President or Treasurer with the Union for a period of three years;

-(d) for employees elected to a public office for a maximum period of five years.
+- (a) for employees who seek election in a municipal, provincial or federal election, for a maximum period of 90 days; - (b) for employees selected for a full-time position with the Union or any body to which the Union is affiliated for a period of one year; - (c) for employees elected for a full-time position of President or Treasurer with the Union for a period of three years; - (d) for employees elected to a public office for a maximum period of five years.

+15.12 General Leave

 Notwithstanding any provision for leave in this Agreement, the Commission may grant leave of absence without pay to an employee requesting such leave for emergency and unusual circumstances.
 Such request shall be in writing and approved by the employee's immediate supervisor.
 Consent shall not be withheld unreasonably.
+Upon request, the Employer will give written reasons for withholding approval.

-15.14 Pre-Retirement Leave
+15.13 Pre-Retirement Leave

-(a) An employee scheduled to retire and to receive a superannuation allowance under the Public Service Pension Plan Rules shall be entitled to:

-(1) a special paid leave for a period equivalent to 50% of their accumulated sick leave bank credit, to be taken immediately prior to retirement; or

-(2) a special cash payment of an amount equivalent to the cash value of 50% of their accumulated sick bank credit, to be paid immediately prior to retirement and based on their current rate of pay.

-(b) Sick bank credit for the purpose of this clause means credit accumulated prior to January 1, 1978, which has not been utilized prior to retirement.
+- (a) An employee scheduled to retire and to receive pension benefits under the Public Sector Pension Plans Act, shall be entitled to: - (1) a special paid leave for a period equivalent to 50% of their accumulated sick leave bank credit, to be taken immediately prior to retirement; or - (2) a special cash payment of an amount equivalent to the cash value of 50% of their accumulated sick bank credit, to be paid immediately prior to retirement and based on their current rate of pay. - (b) Sick bank credit for the purpose of this clause means credit accumulated prior to January 1, 1978, which has not been utilized prior to retirement.

-15.15 Elections
+15.14 Elections

-Any employee eligible to vote in a federal, provincial, aboriginal community government or municipal election or referendum shall have the required consecutive clear hours, in accordance with the relevant legislation i.e., federal, provincial, aboriginal community government or municipal, during the hours in which the polls are open in which to cast their ballot.
+Any employee eligible to vote in a federal, provincial, aboriginal community government or municipal election or referendum shall have the required consecutive, clear hours in accordance with the relevant legislation i.e., federal, provincial, aboriginal community government or municipal, during the hours in which the polls are open in which to cast their ballot.